Department of Creative and Professional Writing

 denmarkb@wcsu.edu

-Edward A. Hagan, PhD, a CSU Professor, has focused his recent scholarship on contemporary Irish and American fiction and essay writing.
+Edward A. Hagan, PhD, a CSU Professor Emeritus, has focused his recent scholarship on contemporary Irish and American fiction and essay writing.
 He is particularly interested in what literary trends tell us about contemporary consciousness.
 He has just completed a book on contemporary Irish and Irish-American fiction and memoir; it argues that farce is the contemporary writer’s tool for puncturing the balloon of triviality of contemporary culture.
 Hagan authored a Fall 2007 article that argues sports metaphors have become so pervasive in contemporary society that they restrict our abilities to think outside the box of winning and losing.
 His memoir, To Vietnam in Vain: Memoir of an Irish-American Intelligence Advisor, 1969-1970, was published in 2015.

 Higgins Hall 219D